 Make sure to stop by the visitors center to find out where they would recommend hiking for the day and to learn more about the area.
-Big horn sheep are also often seen on certain trails.
+Big horn sheep are often seen on certain trails.

 It’s recommended to bring a 4WD if you plan to drive off the main road to explore the 500 miles of remote roads in the park.